What is Van der Waals equation?

 - However, b < a/RT, the initial slope is negative and the effect of attractive forces (a) dominates.

-The Van der Waals equation balance both size effect and intermolecular forces in the positive and negative plot of compressibility vs pressure.
+The Van der Waals equation balances both size effect and intermolecular forces in the positive and negative plot of compressibility vs pressure.

 From the above slope, we can say that at 0°C, the effect of attractive forces dominated (carbon dioxide, nitrogen, and hydrocarbons like methane, ethane, acetylene), while the molecular size effect dominates for the behavior of hydrogen gas.

-The unit value of Van der Waals constant for hydrogen, helium, nitrogen, etc for study chemistry or physics is extremely small as these gases are difficult to liquefy.
+The unit value of the Van der Waals constant for hydrogen, helium, nitrogen, etc for studying chemistry or physics is extremely small as these gases are difficult to liquefy.